stefanoborini/book-modelviewcontroller/01-basics-of-mvc/04-in-depth-analysis-of-mvc-roles/01-model.md

 language” and have high-level semantics to access the data, generally from a data storage (e.g. disk).

 **Altering**: to modify the current state.
-The Model interface provides set methods or routines to modify its state.
-The Model performs consistency checks about the data it handles, enforcing fundamental integrity: for example, it can raise an exception or ignore the passed data if a method setCurrentTemperature is called passing a string instead of a float, or a method setLength is called with a negative value.
+The Model interface provides setter methods or routines to modify its state.
+The Model performs consistency checks about the data it handles, enforcing fundamental integrity: for example, it can raise an exception or ignore the passed data if a method ``set_current_temperature`` is called passing a string instead of a float, or a method ``set_length`` is called with a negative value.

 **Notifying**: to inform interested parties that a change has occurred in its state.
-The Model allows interested objects to register themselves for notifications.
+The Model allows interested objects to listen for change notifications.
 When a change occurs, these objects will be notified of this fact and can act accordingly, normally by synchronizing themselves against the Model's new contents.

-Model objects should provide core application functionality through a clear and self-documented interface, exposing what can be done with the program's state.
+Model objects should provide core application functionality through a clear and self-documenting interface, exposing what can be done with the program's state.
-To operate, they can depend only on other Model objects or other components of the application that don't involve presentation, like an IO layer.
+To operate, they can depend only on other Model objects or other components of the application that don't involve presentation, like an IO or Service layer.
 The relationship among Model objects is that of a **strong dependency**.

 On the other hand, a Model should not contain nor be dependent for its functionality on any graphical entity, nor contain formatting/visual logic for